Updated on November 25, 4:40 p.m. (GMT+8): Updated for relevancy based on the most recent Valorant patch notes.

 Another good way to utilize this ability is to throw it from smoked-off portions of the map.
 For example, if you’re defending Heaven on Ascent’s A site, wait for the enemy team to smoke your location.
 When they do, throw Haunt toward the site and shoot the revealed targets through the smoke.

 Stop rushes and retakes with her Seize ability

 Seize ensnares opponents in a wide area of effect.
-Once opponents are trapped, the orb cannot be destroyed and enemies will be stuck within its radius for five seconds.
+Once opponents are trapped, the orb cannot be destroyed and enemies will be stuck within its radius for four and a half seconds.

 It is best used to slow incoming rushes as a defender.
 Tethered opponents will also take a substantial 75 decay damage, giving Fade and her teammates the advantage in a gunfight.

 Seize can also be used to obstruct or delay defenders’ retake attempts.
 If the opposing team is looking to coordinate their retake, throwing this orb of nightmare ink can help disrupt their plan.

 On top of that, Seize can be used to devastating effect when combined with other abilities, such as Raze’s Paint Shells grenades, KAY/O’s FRAG/MENT, or even Viper’s Snake Bite.
 Opponents will take the full brunt of these abilities, making for a truly deadly combination.